 However, that particular baking episode taught me that if I wanted stress-free birthdays, I should stay away from homemade layer cakes, especially ones with fondant… So I opted for this Healthy Blueberry Almond Bundt Cake this year instead!

-I absolutely love bundt cakes because they look so pretty and elegant fresh out of the oven, and sometimes they don’t even need a drizzle!
-Plus this particular one contains lots of juicy berries, no refined flour or sugar, and just 128 calories!
+I absolutely love bundt cakes because they look so pretty and elegant fresh out of the oven, and sometimes they don’t even need a drizzle.
+This particular one also contains lots of juicy berries and sweet almond flavor — and it requires less than 30 minutes to make!

 Let’s talk about how to make this healthy blueberry almond bundt cake!